Characteristic Evolution and Matching: Introduction

 In this review, we trace the development of characteristic algorithms from model 1D problems to a 2D axisymmetric code which computes the gravitational radiation from the oscillation and gravitational collapse of a relativistic star and to a 3D code designed to calculate the waveform emitted in the merger to ringdown phase of a binary black hole.
 And we trace the development of CCM from early feasibility studies to successful implementation in the linear regime and through current attempts to treat the binary black hole problem.

-A major achievement has been the successful application of CCM to the linearized matching problem between a 3D characteristic code and a 3D Cauchy code based upon harmonic coordinates~\cite{harm} (see Section~\ref{sec:linccm}).
+CCM eliminates the need of outer boundary data for the Cauchy evolution and supplies the waveform at null infinity via a characteristic evolution.
+At present, the only successful 3D application of CCM in general relativity has been to to the linearized matching problem between a 3D characteristic code and a 3D Cauchy code based upon harmonic coordinates~\cite{harm} (see Section~\ref{sec:linccm}).
 Here the linearized Cauchy code satisfies a well-posed initial-boundary value problem, which seems to be a critical missing ingredient in previous attempts at CCM in general relativity.
 Recently a well-posed initial-boundary value problem has been established for fully nonlinear harmonic evolution~\cite{hKjW06} (see Section~\ref{sec:outercb}), which should facilitate the extension of CCM to the nonlinear case.

+Cauchy-characteristic extraction (CCE), which is one of the pieces of the CCM strategy, also supplies the waveform at null infinity by means of a characteristic evolution.
+However, in this case the artificial outer Cauchy boundary is left unchanged and the data for the characteristic evolution is extracted from Cauchy data on an interior worldtube.
+Since my last review, the most important development has been the application of CCE to the binary black hole problem.
+Beginning with the work in~\cite{reis1}, CCE has become an important tool for gravitational wave data analysis (see Section~\ref{sec:ccebh}).
+This application of CCE to this problem was developed as a major part of the PhD thesis of Christian Reisswig~\cite{reisdipl}.

 In previous reviews, I tried to include material on the treatment of boundaries in the computational mathematics and fluid dynamics literature because of its relevance to the CCM problem.
-The fertile growth of this subject warrants a separate {\it Living Review in Relativity} on boundary conditions, which is presently under consideration.
+The fertile growth of this subject has warranted a separate \emph{Living Review} on boundary conditions, which is presently under construction and will appear soon~\cite{sarbtig}.
 In anticipation of this, I will not attempt to keep this subject up to date except for material of direct relevance to CCM.
-See~\cite{oS07} for an independent review of boundary conditions that have been used in numerical relativity.
+See~\cite{oS07,oscolv} for independent reviews of boundary conditions that have been used in numerical relativity.

+The well-posedness of the associated initial-boundary value problem, i.e. that there exists a unique solution which depends continuously on the data, is a necessary condition for a successful numerical treatment.
+In addition to the forthcoming \emph{Living Review}~\cite{sarbtig}, this subject is covered in the review~\cite{friedrend} and the book~\cite{greenbook}.

+If well-posedness can be established using energy estimates obtained by integration by parts with respect to the coordinates defining the numerical grid then the analogous finite difference estimates obtained by \emph{summation by parts}~\cite{kreissch} provide guidance for a stable finite-difference evolution algorithm.
+See the forthcoming \emph{Living Review}~\cite{sarbtig} for a discussion of the application of summation by parts to numerical relativity.